Rothamsted Park

 Walking time: 30 minutes to 1 hour, with footpaths connecting to Rothamsted Estate

 Rothamsted Park is an important recreational space, well known for its beauty, diversity and history.
 It is a much-treasured open space and welcomes many visitors every day.
 Our aspiration is to maintain and enhance this Park to a high standard and ensure no inappropriate development is taken forward.
+Since our acquisition of Rothamsted Park in 2021 we are proud to have made significant investments.

 Our Management Plan